arimbaud-x/lazyScript/README.md

 https://www.fengshen.cn/2024/03/lazyscript%e5%ae%9a%e5%88%b6%e7%89%88%e4%b9%8c%e9%be%9f%e6%9c%8d%e9%80%82%e9%85%8d%e5%86%85%e5%ae%b9/

-i think this is some chinese paywalled fork and it has like more nampower and superwow integration but i didnt opt to replace the texture based spell identification with a spellid based one because cba
+i think this is some chinese paywalled fork and it has like more nampower and superwow integration but i didnt opt to replace the texture based spell identification with a spellid based one because cba anyway thought it was interesting also theres some google code original repo from 20 years ago drifting around somewhere but killed by google ofc hard to find it you find it tell me nice to add here lowk